alibabacloud-howto/microservices-with-kubernetes/README.md

         kubectl get service
         ```

-        After finished the applying, the type of the Service is changed and the Service doesn't have *EXTERNAL-IP* anymore.
+        After finished the applying, the *TYPE* of the Service is changed and the Service doesn't have *EXTERNAL-IP* anymore.

     2. Create an Ingress configuration file